na-na-hi/renget/archive/chrprompt2.md

 **Guildmons without partners**, do you recruit other guildmons for big missions?
 If so, who?
 Or would you rather go solo?
 >Lliam: I would prefer to go solo as much as I can.
 There's a plethora of reasons that I don't want to get into detail, but one of the reasons is that it's  usually for research purposes, and bringing people along would hinder this process...

 >Turk: Man, I tend to sell myself short on the kind of missions I do due to my...
-Problems.
+Various problems.
+A cheap job is better than no job...
 Some members are more willing to go with me than others for one reason or another...
 The other Lucario, Clara, for example hates my guts and is very particular on going solo, but has been willing to take me on high risk, high reward deals.
+I don't have any preferences, yet.
+Maybe one day I'll find someone who sees me eye to eye...
+You know what I mean.

 >Clara: I prefer to go solo most of the time, makes it easier for me to only worry about myself instead of having to watch over others, I'm not anyone's babysitter.
 But, I can't deny that having an extra pair of fists (or paws) and a way to venture into deeper dungeons is pretty useful.